calvinhzy/aaz/Commands/storage-mover/job-definition/_list.md

 # [Command] _storage-mover job-definition list_

-Lists all job definitions in a project.
+Lists all Job Definitions in a Project.

 ## Versions